nitin100994/interview-prep-beyond-dsa/01-data-structures/array01-09problms.md

 ---

+...
 2. Move All Zeros to End

+Problem:

+Move all 0s to the end of the array, preserving order of non-zero elements.

 function moveZeroes(nums) {
   let pos = 0;